 LOS ANGELES – The Latest on the demolition of the 6th Street Bridge in Los Angeles (all times local):

-The 84-year-old bridge, which soars over the concrete-lined Los Angeles River, has appeared in many movies, including "Grease" and "Terminator 2."
+The 84-year-old bridge, which soars over the concrete-lined Los Angeles River, has appeared in countless Hollywood movies, including "Grease" and "Terminator 2."

 Eventually, the entire 3,500-foot bridge will be replaced by a new roadway.
 A 2019 opening has been set after $449 million in work.